moll/js-must/README.md

 About
 -----
 **[Andri Möll](http://themoll.com)** typed this and the code.
 [Monday Calendar](https://mondayapp.com) supported the engineering work.
+[BrowserStack](https://browserstack.com) supports with cross-browser testing.

 If you find Must.js needs improving, please don't hesitate to type to me now at [andri@dot.ee][email] or [create an issue online][issues].